MTCWestAppDev/hack-integration-v2/1-serverless-apis/readme.md

 Integration basics with Logic Apps and Functions.

+## Azure Logic Apps

 When you build workflows using Azure Logic Apps, you can use connectors to help you quickly and easily access data, events, and resources in other apps, services, systems, protocols, and platforms - often without writing any code.
 A connector provides prebuilt operations that you can use as steps in your workflows.
 Azure Logic Apps provide hundreds of connectors that you can use.
 If no connector is available for the resource that you want to access, you can use the generic HTTP operation to communicate with the service, or you can create a custom connector.

+## Azure Functions

+This service provides a simplified way to write and run pieces of code or functions in the cloud.
+You can write only the code you need for the current problem, without setting up a complete app or the required infrastructure, which makes development faster and more productive.
+Use your chosen development language, such as C#, Java, JavaScript, PowerShell, Python, and TypeScript.
+You're billed only for the duration when your code runs, and Azure scales as necessary.

 ## Challenge 1

 1. Create an HTTP triggered Function with the following configuration:

-    * **Verb**: GET
+    * **Verb**: POST

-    * **Input**: The `programId` parameter value as a query parameter or an HTTP route
+    * **Input**: The `message` parameter value as a query parameter or in the request body

     * **Result**: "The program name for your program id {the id passed into the function} is Program A"

     > Note, parameter names are case sensitive.

-2. Verify the Function is working correctly, then deploy to Azure.
+1. Verify the Function is working correctly, then deploy to Azure.

+## Challenge 2

-3. Create an HTTP triggered Logic App (When a HTTP request is received) with the following configuration:
+1. Create an HTTP triggered Logic App (When a HTTP request is received) with the following configuration:

     * **Verb**: POST